Idiom of the day :- Graveyard Shift

 Usage, examples and definition of the Idiom :-

-Idiom of the day :- Top dog
+Idiom of the day :- Feel Like a Million Dollars

 Usage, examples and definition of the Idiom :-